vaquerizaslab/fanc/fanc-doc/fanc-executable/fanc-analyse-hic/domains.rst

 and this is a point we are also making with TADtool specifically, TAD calling algorithms often depend critically on their input parameters, and different TAD callers can lead to very different results.
-We are therefore currently not bundling a TAD calling tool with Kai-C, and refer the user to one of the many available tools for TAD calling that offer a wide range of features.
+We are therefore currently not bundling a TAD calling tool with FAN-C, and refer the user to one of the many available tools for TAD calling that offer a wide range of features.